 Why do floods occur?
 There are several natural and human causes of floods.
 The simplest cause of floods is heavy rains.
 Most urban areas and cities are installed with systems and infrastructures designed to take rainwater into reservoirs or the sea.
 During heavy rains or cloudbursts, these infrastructures are overwhelmed, and the rainwater does not drain as fast as it needs to.
 In these situations, the drainage systems fail, and the water rises.
 Thus, cities, towns, houses, and markets get flooded.

 Floods also occur due to the overflowing of rivers.
 People living near rivers can experience several flooding events during heavy rains.
 Floods also occur due to broken dams.
-During heavy rains, the water level rises, causing aging dams to break and flooding an entire neighborhood.
+During heavy rains, the water level rises, causing ageing dams to break and flooding an entire neighbourhood.